ianmcaulay/penzu-export/README.md

 To find a journal's journal ID, go to it's list of entries on penzu.com.
 The URL should look like this: https://penzu.com/journals/{JOURNAL_ID}/entries.
 The journal ID should look like this: 24766000.

 The output is a csv called `penzu_entries.csv` with these columns:
-* `entry_id` - Penzu interal ID for each entry (I assume this is unique even across different journals but I don't know for sure)
+* `entry_id` - Penzu internal ID for each entry (I assume this is unique even across different journals but I don't know for sure)
-* `journal_id` - Penzu interal ID for each journal
+* `journal_id` - Penzu internal ID for each journal
 * `content` - The text content of the journal entry
 * `title` - The title of the entry (if no title is set Penzu defaults to the date)
 * `created_at` - The Penzu display created at, for me it's always in this format: `Thu.
 1/1/1970 at 1:00am` (something like `"%a. %d/%m/%Y at %I:%M%p"` for string formatting, although note there are no leading zeros)